Kūchū Camp

 Kūchū Camp (Japanese: 空中キャンプ, Aerial Camp) alternatively titled Something in the Air, is the fifth studio album by Japanese band Fishmans, released on February 1, 1996 on Polydor Records.
-The album was the bands most notable change in style, leading into a more psychedelic and dream pop sound while still retaining their earlier dub roots.
+The album was the band's most notable change in style, leading into a more psychedelic and dream pop sound while still retaining their earlier dub roots.

 Kūchū Camp was the first studio album to introduce their new supporting multi-instrumentalist member Honzi, who would go on playing with the band until her death in 2007.
 In September 2007, Rolling Stone Japan ranked Kuchu Camp No.8 on its list of the "100 Greatest Japanese Rock Albums of All Time".

 Background

 In 1995, Fishmans signed a contract with Polydor Records.
 Following this, producer ZAK approached the band's new director, Toshiya Sano, with a request to create albums at their own pace, which would require their own studio.
 Fishmans secured their studio on the condition that they would produce three albums within two years.

 By July 1995, Fishmans began rehearsals for Kūchū Camp.
 However by September 19, Hakase had left the band citing a desire to focus on his own music.
 Since many of the songs had been written with him in mind, his departure required adjustments to the album's creative direction.
 With Kensuke Ojima also having left a year prior, This reduced the band from having five members to three.
 Despite these changes, the band continued their work with a renewed focus, bringing in supporting musicians such as violinist and keyboardist Honzi, and guitarist Shinya Kogure from Hicksville to fill the role left by Hakase.